TextUp/textup-backend/README.md

 ### Shared environment variables

+* Note that `TEXTUP_BACKEND_URL_NOTIFY_MESSAGE` and `TEXTUP_BACKEND_URL_PASSWORD_RESET` will not have a trailing slash appended because they expect that the URL will end in a query parameter
-See any of the files in `.travis/env-variables/` for a comprehensive list of environment variables.
+* See any of the files in `.travis/env-variables/` for a comprehensive list of environment variables.
 These environment variables used in [staging](https://dev.textup.org) and [production](https://v2.textup.org) are common to all environments with the following exceptions grouped by environment:

 #### Development (local)